 Ingredients For Seven Layer Salad Recipe

-Iceberg lettuce: Crisp and refreshing, it forms the base layer of the salad.
+Iceberg lettuce: This crunchy lettuce forms the fresh base of the salad.

 Technique Tip for This Recipe